MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 Right after Step 5

-If you answered B (still in withdrawal): Continue to Step 7 — take a second 4 mg dose.
+If you answered B (still in withdrawal): Continue to Step 7 — take a second prescribed dose (2 mg or 4 mg, whichever your clinician specified).

 7

-Only if your Step 5 answer was B (still in withdrawal)
+Only after Step 6 directs you here because your Step 5 answer was B

-Once it's fully dissolved, set another timer for 1 hour from when you took the dose.
+Once it is fully dissolved, set another timer for 1 hour from when you took the dose.

 8